-This project is under the direction of Dr. Allen W. Batteau, Dr. Mimi B. Sheller, Susan Zeilinski, and Dr. Frederick C. Gamst.
+This project is under the direction of Allen W. Batteau, PhD, Mimi B. Sheller, PhD, Susan Zeilinski, and Frederick C. Gamst, PhD.
 (Center for Mobilities Research and Policy, Drexel: $195,000)

 This study is part of a cross-national project on the “imaginary” of trains and rail transport amongst decision-makers and train users, with particular emphasis on the future development of High Speed Rail in France, China, the USA, Brazil and India.
 The US team will conduct interviews with decision makers and passenger focus groups, concentrating on the debates surrounding Higher Speed Rail in three case-study areas: the Northeast Corridor, the Chicago-Detroit region, and California.
 We are interested in how the historical and future-oriented “imaginaries” of political decision makers and train users tap into, frame, mobilize, amplify or reconfigure the possibilities for rail infrastructure in the different political, public and media settings in which future rail projects are contested.

 Understanding Sudden Hydro-Climatic Changes and Exploring Sustainable Solutions in the Enriquillo Closed Water Basin (Southwest Hispaniola) (PI Jorge Gonzalez, CCNY, Co-PI M. Sheller, et al.) ENG-CBET Award No. 1264466 ($199,746) Oct.
 2012 – November 2013